SOZO FELLOWSHIP

 • A $1,500 honorarium paid to each Fellow for full participation and completion of the program.

-• ELIGIBILITY
+ELIGIBILITY

 US-based independent artists who are…

 • Creating original work, with preferences given to contemporary, multi-disciplinary performing arts, new media and technology.
+We are unable to accept applications from strictly visual artists.

-• Mid-career, defined as having a minimum of 10 years of professional paid work experiences in the business of arts, such as touring and developing commissioned works.
+• Mid-career, defined as having a minimum of 10 years of professional, paid work experiences in the business of arts, such as touring and developing commissioned works.

 • US citizens, green card and work visa holders.